Orlando/Melbourne: (407) 930-6679

 DACVIM, Board-Certified in Medical Oncology

 Dr. Roof received her Doctor of Veterinary Medicine from Louisiana State University.
 She then completed a Rotating Small Animal Internship at the Veterinary Specialists of South Florida in Fort Lauderdale.
 She completed a three-year residency in Medical Oncology at the VCA Bay Area Veterinary Specialists and Emergency Hospital in San Leandro, California in 2012.
-She joins the Animal Cancer Care Clinic team as a staff Medical Oncologist.
+She joins the Animal Cancer Care Clinic team as a Medical Oncologist in our Central Florida locations.

 Dr. Roof enjoys riding horses, competing in Eventing and spending time with family and friends.